kora-projects/kora-docs/mkdocs/blog/en/kora-extending-framework-ecosystem.md

 ---

-# A Factory Module Can Parameterize Reusable Infrastructure
+## A Factory Module Can Parameterize Reusable Infrastructure { #parameterized-factory-module }

 Kora 2 also supports parameterized factory modules.